justinc0251/discord-music-bot/README.md

 # discord-music-bot

 Discord Bot
-  -Plays music or the audio of any video published on YouTube
+\n -Plays music or the audio of any video published on YouTube

 Many Commands
   /play